Airbus A330: Production and testing

 On 30 June 1994, a fatal crash occurred during certification of the Pratt & Whitney engine when an A330 crashed near Toulouse.
 Both pilots and the five passengers died.
 The flight was designed to test autopilot response during a one-engine-off worst-case scenario with the centre of gravity near its aft limit.
 Shortly after takeoff, the pilots had difficulty setting the autopilot, and the aircraft lost speed and crashed.
 An investigation by an internal branch of Direction Générale d'Aviation concluded that the accident resulted from slow response and incorrect actions by the crew during the recovery.
 This led to a revision of A330 operating procedures.

 Entry into service

 Air Inter became the first operator of the A330, having put the aircraft into service on 17 January 1994 between Orly Airport, Paris, and Marseille.
 Deliveries to Malaysia Airlines (MAS) and Thai Airways International were postponed to address delamination of the composite materials in the PW4168 engine's thrust reverser assembly.
 Thai Airways received its first A330 during the second half of the year, operating it on routes from Bangkok to Taipei and Seoul.
 Cathay Pacific received its Trent 700 A330s following the certification of that engine on 22 December 1994.
 MAS received its A330 on 1 February 1995 and then rescheduled its other ten orders.
+Its initial range was around 4,000 nautical miles but subsequent refinements increased the range of newer models to 5,000 nautical miles and by 2015, the range was 6,100 nautical miles.